CAPS-Cloud/cc-ss24-exercise-2/README.md

 1. You must create an **amd64** image (careful for those running ARM/Apple Silicon)
 2. You must run your application and MongoDB using Docker
-3. The URL for MongoDB must be given via an **environment variable** (it is already in the code, you must define it before running your application)
+3. The URI for MongoDB must be given via an **environment variable** (it is already in the code, you must define it before running your application)
 4. The exposed port describe in your Dockerfile must match with your application port.